 Sizing radiators in a heat pump + radiator system

-System efficiency is highly dependent on radiator sizing.
+The efficiency of the system depends largely on the sizing of the radiators.
 Manufacturers often have very detailed sizing charts, offering customized models to suit all configurations.
 Before the sale, the installer must provide you with a complete sizing sheet and diagram as part of the design file.

 Sizing the radiators in a heat pump + radiator system depends on two main factors.
 The first is the thermal power requiredwhich depends on the size of the space to be heated and the home's heating requirements (see example below).